RajeevAtla/resume/typst/rajeev_atla_resume.typ

 )
 - Developed a Python-SQL compression script for form data, *reducing storage costs by 7%* for enterprise clients
 - *Accelerated mean response time by 96 milliseconds* by integrating PyTorch inference models into Kafka microservices
-- Created a *> 1TB* RAG system, utilizing A/B testing to evaluate and optimize AI-powered search accuracy
+- Created a *> 1TB* RAG-PySpark system, utilizing A/B testing to evaluate and optimize AI-powered search accuracy
 - Optimized CI/CD pipeline to *speed up build times by 13%* in an Agile environment, ensuring efficient development cycles

 == Projects